Team Falcons: Rocket League

 In March 2021, Falcons Esports acquired Sleeping, a Saudi Rocket League team.
 The roster consisted of players "Venom", "Ali", "trk511", and "faisal", with "Mr3zo" as their manager.
 After roster changes, a team of "Ahmad", "oKhaliD", and "trk511" placed second in the Rocket League Championship Series (RLCS) 2021–22 Spring Split Major, losing the final series in seven rounds to Moist Esports.
-In December 2023, they signed twins "Rw9" and "Kiileerrz" from Rule One to join "trk511".
-This roster has won multiple international events such as the FIFAe World Cup and the Raleigh Major.

-For the 2026 season, they dropped Trk511.
+In December 2023, Falcons signed twins "Rw9" and "Kiileerrz" from Rule One to join "trk511".
+This roster won multiple international events, such as the FIFAe World Cup and the Raleigh Major.
+For the 2026 season, Falcons dropped Trk511.
 Team Falcons signed dralii from Karmine Corp.

 Tom Clancy's Rainbow Six Siege

 The Saudi org fields a roster in Rainbow Six Siege (R6).
 The team qualified for the Six Invitational 2024, though were eliminated in the tournament by Team Liquid.
 In February 2024, Falcons signed Hashem "Hashom" Al Jafri.

-On February 2025, Swiss esports organization Team BDS announced that their entire Rainbow Six Siege roster was allowed to explore opportunities with other teams for the 2025 season.
-The following month, Team Falcons announced on an X post that they have signed former Team BDS players Loïc ‘BriD’ Chongthep, Théo ‘LikEfac’ Mariano, Stéphane ‘Shaiiko’ Lebleu, Fatih ‘Solotov’ Türker, Josh ‘Yuzus’ Pritchard, and former Team BDS coach Samy ‘Stooflex’ Smail to form Team Falcons' new Rainbow Six Siege roster.
+In February 2025, Swiss esports organization Team BDS announced that their entire Rainbow Six Siege roster was allowed to explore opportunities with other teams for the 2025 season.
+The following month, Team Falcons announced that the org had signed former Team BDS players Loïc ‘BriD’ Chongthep, Théo ‘LikEfac’ Mariano, Stéphane ‘Shaiiko’ Lebleu, Fatih ‘Solotov’ Türker, Josh ‘Yuzus’ Pritchard, and former Team BDS coach Samy ‘Stooflex’ Smail to form Team Falcons' new Rainbow Six Siege roster.

+In early 2026, further roster moves were made following a 3rd place finish at the Six Invitational.
+Shaiiko was moved to the bench before ultimately signing with G2 Esports.
+Jume (formerly a member of Team Secret) was brought in to complete the current five-man lineup alongside LikEfac, Solotov, Yuzus, and BriD.